KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 ## Overview

-This extension defines an additional technique property that points to a program with shaders specifically written for the OpenGL multi-view extensions GL_OVR_multiview and GL_OVR_multiview2.
+This extension defines an additional material property that points to a technique with shaders specifically written for the OpenGL multi-view extensions GL_OVR_multiview and GL_OVR_multiview2.

 The 1.0 glTF spec defines a plethora of semantic uniforms.